-The dewy pine (Drosophyllum lusitanicum) is a carnivorous plant and a fantastic model organism to investigate how natural populations are responding to global change.
+The dewy pine (Drosophyllum lusitanicum) is a carnivorous plant and a fantastic model organism to investigate how natural populations are responding to interacting global-change drivers.
 We have be following dewy pine individuals since 2011.

 We started following dewy pine individuals across southern Spain in 2011, as part of Maria Paniw's PhD project.
 By now (2022), we have collected demographic data on > 7,000 individuals.
 This research is conducted in close collaboration with the FEBIMED group at UCA.

 Initially, research on dewy pines focused on population dynamics under disturbance interactions.
 Dewy pines are endemic to Mediterranean heathlands where fire is an intrinsic element.
 In natural heathland habitats, dewy pines reach highest population densities in early-post fire habitats.
 Throughout the range of the species, however, fires have been largely replaced by low-impact anthropogenic disturbances (e.g., browsing); but such disturbed sites do burn occasionally.
 We initially therefore asked:

 How do the interactions of different disturbance stressors affect dewy pine population dynamics?